Circular interpolation (G02/G03)

 Syntax: | ||

-G02 | Helical interpolation clockwise (CW) | modal |
+G02 | Clockwise circular interpolation (CW) | modal |

-G03 | Helical interpolation counter-clockwise (CCW) | modal |
+G03 | Counter-clockwise circular interpolation (CCW) | modal |

-When G02 or G03 is selected, the programmed path is travelled to the target point in circular motion at the feedrate specified in the F word (e.g. mm/min) Circular motion can be travelled in the three main planes of the spatial coordinate system (X-Y, Z-X, Y-Z).
+When G02 or G03 is selected, the programmed path is travelled to the target point in circular motion at the feed rate specified in the F word (e.g. mm/min) Circular motion can be travelled in the three main planes of the spatial coordinate system (X-Y, Z-X, Y-Z).
 The main plane is selected using the functions G17, G18, G19 (see Plane selection).

 All programmed tracking axes move at linear velocity in such a way that the start and end of their motion take place simultaneously with the main axes.

-The circle is defined by taking the starting point of the circle "Ka" (determined in the preceding block), the target point of the circle "Ke" and the centre point of the circle "Km".
-The centre point of the circle is specified by the interpolation parameters I, J, K relative to the starting point of the circle when G162 is active or absolute when G161 is active.
+The circle is defined by taking the starting point of the circle (determined in the preceding block), the target point of the circle and the centre point of the circle "Km".

 | G162: | (Basic settings) |